It started in the beis medrash. I was learning with my chavrusa when he asked a perplexing question on the toisafos we were learning.

 I hadn’t played baseball in a while because usually I learned Friday afternoon with Shloimy, but I convinced him to come take a break and play with me.

 “Ooooh, the two masmidim came to play baseball,” people taunted when we got to the field.

 We ignored them though and I was determined to show them that masmidim can be good at baseball too.
 It was a competitive game and our teams were well matched.
 By the bottom of the ninth, their team was winning by one point and we had two outs.

 It was my turn to hit.
 I grimaced my teeth.
 Everyone stared at me as I got up the plate.

 “C’mon Yaakov!
 Win this for us!”

-a hit!
+I will, I thought.
+The pitcher threw it straight down the middle, and I hit it hard, right to midfield between the two outfielders.
+I got a hit!
 I ran to second base before they could get the ball, grinning widely to myself.

 Next, I watched a short ninth grader come up to the plate.
 I hoped against hope that he was a better hitter than he looked.

 The ball flew towards him.